MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-29-Department-Labor/subchapter-H-Clause-Forms/part-2952-Solicitation-Provisions-Contract-Clauses/subpart-2952.2-Text-Provisions-Clauses/section-2952.201-70.md

-##### 2952.201-70 Contracting Officer's Technical Representative (COTR). #####
+##### 2952.201-70 Contracting Officer's Representative (COR) Clause. #####

-Insert the following clause into contracts requiring COTR representation under 2901.603.71:

-*Contracting officer's technical representative (COTR)* May 2004

-(a) Mr./Ms. (Name) of (Organization) (Room No.), (Building), (Address), (Area Code & Telephone No.), is hereby designated to act as contracting officer's technical representative (COTR) under this contract.
+As prescribed in 2901.602-70, insert the following clause:

+Contracting Officer's Representative (COR) Clause (SEP 2014)

+(a) A Contracting Officer's Representative (COR) will be delegated upon award.
+A copy of the delegation memorandum will be provided to the COR and a delegation letter sent to the vendor.

-(b) The COTR is responsible, as applicable, for: receiving all deliverables; inspecting and accepting the supplies or services provided hereunder in accordance with the terms and conditions of this contract; providing direction to the contractor which clarifies the contract effort, fills in details or otherwise serves to accomplish the contractual scope of work; evaluating performance; and certifying all invoices/vouchers for acceptance of the supplies or services furnished for payment.
+(b) The COR is responsible as applicable for receiving all deliverables; inspecting and accepting the supplies or services provided hereunder in accordance with the terms and conditions of this contract; providing direction to the contractor which clarifies the contract effort, fills in details or otherwise serves to accomplish the contractual scope of work; evaluating performance; and certifying all invoices/vouchers for acceptance of the supplies or services furnished for payment.

-(c) The COTR does not have the authority to alter the contractor's obligations under the contract, and/or modify any of the expressed terms, conditions, specifications, or cost of the agreement.
+(c) The COR does not have the authority to alter the contractor's obligations under the contract, and/or modify any of the expressed terms, conditions, specifications, or cost of the agreement.
 If, as a result of technical discussions, it is desirable to alter/change contractual obligations or the scope of work, the contracting officer must issue such changes.

+(End of Clause)